 Pressure Vessel Calculations and UG-22

 Many of the pressure vessel calculations needed to properly design a vessel or exchanger are not, by design, contained in the ASME VIII BPVC itself.
-To produce a complete set of pressure vessel calculations and follow Recognized And Generally Accepted Engineering Practices a number standards, in addition to the ASME Code, are required.
-To meet this requirement COMPRESS and INSPECT implement a wide range of related Engineering Methods, Codes and Standards including:
+To produce a complete set of pressure vessel calculations that comply with both customer’s specifications and ASME VIII, paragraph UG-22, a number of additional engineering references are needed.
+To meet this requirement, COMPRESS and INSPECT implement a wide range of related Engineering Methods, Codes and Standards including:

 A selection of building codes for determination of site specific wind and seismic loads for ASME VIII-1, paragraph UG-22 compliance.

 Horizontal vessel support saddle design (Zick Analysis).

 The 7th, 8th & 9th Editions of the TEMA standard for the mechanical design of shell and tube heat exchangers.